react-native-community/cli/docs/commands.md

 > default: false

 Do not run [jetifier](https://www.npmjs.com/package/jetifier) – the AndroidX transition tool.
 By default it runs before Gradle to ease working with libraries that don't support AndroidX yet.

+#### `--active-arch-only`

+> default: false

+Build native libraries only for the current device architecture for debug builds.

 ### `run-ios`